re-Isearch/re-Isearch/README.md

     • Embeddable in products (comparatively low resource  demands)
     • Customization.
     • Support Peer-to-Peer and Federated architectures.
+    • Runs on a wide range of hardware and operating systems
     • Freely available under a permissive software license.

+Despite its wealth of features it has a comparatively small memory footprint (previous version have run on 32-bit machines with as little as 8 MB physical RAM) making it suitable for appliances.
+It has also been designed to try to impose a minimal computing impact on the host.
+Rather than run multiple threads and a high CPU workload it’s strategy is to be fast but not at the cost of other processes, heat or increased energy consumption.

+### This Repository

+This is the main central repository for re-Isearch development.

-Initial project outcome: a freely available and completely open-source (and multiplatform) C++ library, bindings for other languages (such as Python) and some reference sample code using the library in some of these languages.
+It contains the engine as a freely available and completely open-source (and multiplatform) C++ library, bindings for other languages (such as Python) and some reference sample code using the library in some of these languages.

 Under [doctypes/](https://github.com/re-Isearch/re-Isearch/tree/master/doctype) one can see the native doctypes supported.